visol/ext-powermail/Documentation/ForEditors/AddANewForm/Index.rst

       See explanation below for a special fieldtype.
 Different fields are related to some fieldtypes – not all fields are shown on every type.
    :Tab:
       General

  - :Field:
+      Description
+   :Description:
+      Add a description for this field.
+   :Explanation:
+      Per default a description will be rendered as title-attribute in the labels in frontend.
+   :Tab:
+      Extended

+ - :Field:
       Variables – Individual Fieldname